Kerry Carpenter Player Props: Tigers vs. Red Sox

 - The Red Sox had the 25th-ranked team ERA among all MLB pitching staffs (4.54).

-- The Red Sox allowed 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- Red Sox pitchers combined to give up 185 total home runs at a rate of 1.1 per game (23rd in the league).

-- The Red Sox will look to Houck (1-0) in his second start of the season.
+- Crawford (0-1) takes the mound for the Red Sox to make his second start of the season.

-- His most recent time out was on Sunday against the Baltimore Orioles, when the righty tossed five innings, surrendering three earned runs while allowing five hits.
+- The right-hander last pitched on Monday against the Pittsburgh Pirates, when he went four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.